nitin42/react-text-fun/README.md

 | `dodgeX` | dodge position of cells around x-axis    |    number |
 | `dodgeY` | dodge position of cells around y-axis   |    number |

-Try the examples to get more idea about dodging the cells.
-Change the values for `dodgeX` and  `dodgeY`, and see if you can create some interesting effects 😉

 ### Split color channel

 Split color channel is based on [ChannelSplitMaterial](https://blotter.js.org/#/materials/ChannelSplitMaterial) in Blotter.js